ansiktemuskler4489/GuiStruct/README.md

 pass in a remotevent when calling the remote

 TODO:
-\tAdd more feature
+Add more feature
-\tbetter tween event
+better tween event
-\tSearch utility etc
+Search utility etc